 Meet Michele Granger

 Some people are lucky enough to know exactly what they are meant to do in their careers.
 For the rest of us, we have to figure it out along the way.
 Many people dream of a life in fashion.
 But what exactly does that mean?
-Do you want to be a designer, a buyer, a stylists, or perhaps a PR person?
+Do you want to be a designer, a buyer, a stylist, or perhaps a PR person?
 These are the more popular career paths that are taught in school.
 However, there are actually numerous other fashion related jobs that most people have never even heard of.

 This week I was fortunate enough to interview Michele Granger, a once buyer/ merchandiser, shop owner, professor, and author of the book, The Fashion Industry and Its Careers.
-In this book she goes into great detail about every possible job in the industry and explains all that is involved in each one.
-The interviews within the book give great perspective from the men and women who make up the fabric of this business.
+In this book, she goes into great detail about every possible job in the industry and explains all that is involved in each one.
+The interviews within the book give a great perspective from the men and women who make up the fabric of this business.
 She explains how all the moving parts of the industry work together in tandem to create the business of fashion.

 How did you get into the fashion industry?

 In the last semester of a dual Bachelor’s degree in Business and Fashion, I interned with a women’s specialty store chain.
-Upon graduation, I was hired as assistant buyer in accessories with the company.
-A year later, I was promoted to buyer—right place, right time.
+Upon graduation, I was hired as an assistant buyer in accessories with the company.
+A year later, I was promoted to a buyer—right place, right time.
 I moved up the ranks over 9 years to merchandise manager and then was recruited by an apparel manufacturer to work on the other side of the fence as a manufacturer’s rep. I did this for 2 years before realizing my dream of going back to school and teaching about what I knew—fashion merchandising.
 Stephens College in Columbia, Missouri, was looking for a program director of fashion merchandising.
 The University of Missouri there had a Master’s program in Textiles and Apparel Management.
 It was a perfect fit.
-A love of learning and the desire to share what I have learned led me to teaching.
+A love of learning and the desire to share what I have learned led me to teach.
 I also love to write and travel; both of these passions can be incorporated into the academic career track.
 The schedule also worked well for me as a mom.